Child benefit is a benefit given almost universally to the primary carer of every child in the UK.

 The amount payable in Child Benefit is £24 for the first child and £15.90 for each subsequent child.

 If someone in the household has an income of over £50,000 a year child benefit is offset by increased tax, unless you opt out of claiming the benefit – see https://www.gov.uk/child-benefit-tax-charge for details.

 Child Tax Credit

-No new claims for Child Tax Credit can now be made, except for people entitled to Severe Disability Premium.
-If you receive child tax credit get advice before claiming universal credit as you will lose your child tax credit and may lose money.
+No new claims for Child Tax Credit can now be made, except for people entitled to Severe Disability Premium, this is because SDP is not compatible with Universal Credit.
+If you still receive child tax credit get advice before claiming universal credit as you will lose your Tax Credit and may lose money.

 Child Tax Credit (CTC) is the main form of financial support from the Government if you’re bringing up children while you are a student.
 You don’t have to be working to claim CTC, and if you have a child with a disability, you may receive more CTC.

 CTC is means-tested so how much you receive will depend on you and your partner’s income, if you have one, in the tax year.
 Most student income, including the student loan, is disregarded except for some grants and allowances for dependents.
 This is different from means-tested welfare benefits.
 You can find out about Child Tax Credit here.

 Working Tax Credit (WTC) is paid to people in work if they are on low wages.
 WTC is means-tested so how much you receive will depend on you and your partner’s income, if you have one, in the tax year.
 Most student income, including the student loan, is disregarded, except for some grants and allowances for dependents.